Topological quantum compilation of metaplectic anyons based on the genetic optimized algorithms: The process of selecting available models

 Three anyons construct qubit, the first and second anyons correspond to the two anyons of the above fusion rule, and the third anyon is selected from $\{1,X,Y,X^\prime,Z\}$ to obtain the following model:

 There are 28 possible models in total.
 With the exception of the standard encodings $V^{111}_1$ and $V^{333}_3$, non-standard encodings are unusable due to state changes (changes in anyons initial order) after a single exchange.
-In the model of adjacent different kinds of anyons, we make the model with only 1 and 3 adjacent can be used by introducing a pair of \textit{Z} anyons after braiding for once:
+In the model of adjacent different kinds of anyons, we make the model with only 1 and 3 adjacent can be used by introducing a pair of \textit{Z} anyons after braiding for once as show in Fig.\ref{fig.9}.

 The fusion rule with \textit{Z} is Abelian, the fusion of the other anyons with \textit{Z} produces the only one anyon. we notice that $X\otimes Z=X^\prime$ and $X^\prime\otimes Z=X$, means \textit{X} switches with $X^\prime$, which is exactly what we want.
 But this is not true for \textit{X} adjacent to \textit{Y} or $X^\prime$ adjacent to \textit{Y}.
-The only thing we have to worry about is whether the introduction of a pair of \textit{Z}-anyons will have any effect on the fusion result, fortunately it won't, and we can understand this through the following process:
+The only thing we have to worry about is whether the introduction of a pair of \textit{Z}-anyons will have any effect on the fusion result, fortunately it won't, we can understand this process through Fig.\ref{fig.10}.

 \textit{Y} doesn't convert to \textit{Z} in this process.

 Only the following models can be used:

 If we brading \textit{X} and $X^\prime$, we can return to the original state by introducing a pair of \textit{Z} anyons, and braiding the same kind of anyons requires no additional processing.The $\sigma_1^{(3)}$ and $\sigma_2^{(3)}$ of all the above models are solved and the corresponding EMBs $\{\sigma_1^{(6)},\sigma_2^{(6)},\sigma_4^{(6)},\sigma_5^{(6)}\}$ of local equivalent class of two-qubit gates can also be obtained easily by direct sum and direct product.
 Such as: